 - Our guide to buying and using the London Oyster Card, and our guide to public transport in London to help you get around without spending too much money

 - My tips for finding the best Photography Locations in London

 - Our full review of the London Pass to help you decide if this can save you money on your visit to London

-- 8 Things to Do in Kensington, London, in case you wanted to focus more on a specific region of the city
+- A guide to Things to Do in Kensington, London, in case you wanted to focus more on a specific region of the city

 - A review of a one day walking tour in London, should you want a guided tour

 - Our detailed itinerary for two weeks in the UK, should you want to have London as the start of a bigger adventure.
 We also have a one week UK itinerary for a slightly shorter visit.